-Step 1: Create a Federal Student Aid ID.
 Students, and parents if applicable, must create an FSA ID to complete and electronically sign the FAFSA.
 The FSA ID confirms identity when financial aid information is accessed electronically.
-If students or parents don't already have an FSA ID, one can be created by visiting https://fafsa.gov.
-The authentication allows access not only to the FAFSA on the Web but also to other student aid websites.
-The FSA ID has replaced the Federal Student Aid PIN.
+If students or parents don't already have an FSA ID, one can be created by visiting https://studentaid.ed.gov/sa/fasa.
+The authentication allows access not only to the FAFSA on the web, but also to other student aid websites.